 Post-Graduate Training in Health-System Pharmacy Administration

-University Hospitals Cleveland Medical Center’s PGY1 and PGY2 Health-System Pharmacy Administration programs builds upon Doctor of Pharmacy (PharmD) education and provides training for future leaders in our profession.
-This specialty residency program in pharmacy administration and leadership is defined as a systematized, directed postgraduate program of real-life experience in pharmacy administration and leadership.
-The residency is designed to develop professional skills and competencies in pharmacy practice leadership.
+University Hospitals Cleveland Medical Center’s PGY1/PGY2 combined Health-System Pharmacy Administration and Leadership (HSPA-L) program builds upon Doctor of Pharmacy (PharmD) education and provides training for future leaders of our profession.
+This specialty residency program in administration and leadership is defined as directed postgraduate experiences which facilitates development of various professional skills and competencies in pharmacy leadership.

 Why University Hospitals?

-University Hospitals is one of the nation’s leading health care systems.
-It provides high-quality, patient-centered medical care at hundreds of locations throughout Northeast Ohio.
+University Hospitals is one of the nation’s leading health systems that provides quality patient-centered medical care at hundreds of locations throughout Northeast Ohio.

-The system’s 1,032-bed tertiary medical center, University Hospitals Cleveland Medical Center, is an academic affiliate of Case Western Reserve University School of Medicine.
+The system’s 1,032-bed tertiary medical center, University Hospitals Cleveland Medical Center, is an academic affiliate of Case Western Reserve University School of Medicine and Northeast Ohio Medical University.
 This academic medical center includes UH Rainbow Babies & Children’s Hospital, among the nation’s best children’s hospitals; UH Seidman Cancer Center, part of the Case Comprehensive Cancer Center; and UH MacDonald Women’s Hospital, Ohio’s only hospital for women.

 With more than 26,000 physicians and employees, our system is Northeast Ohio’s second-largest private-sector employer.
 UH performs more than 5.8 million outpatient procedures and nearly 62,000 inpatient discharges annually.